SheaClose/basecamp-mentor-handbook/README.md

 * [codeshare.io](https://codeshare.io/)/[Scrimba](https://scrimba.com/)/[repl.it](https://repl.it/) for testing their learning.
 * [Calendly](https://calendly.com/) for organizing meetings with students.

+These all have one thing in common; Just drop a link through email or Slack to a student and you won't have to worry about any configuration.

 These are just a few that are the most popular but feel free to use other tools to run your meetings.

 ## Student Introductions